Happiness? Fun? Joy? Do you know how to be happy? Why does it seem elusive to many and yet abundant to others?

 Well, friend, you were born with it and it’s absolutely who you are.
 Perhaps you may have stepped away from it for a little while or can’t find it as easily as before.
 But trust me, you just have to lean in the right direction and it will reappear as if by magic like being reacquainted with an old friend.

 How to be happy?
 Why are some people blissful bunnies and others miserable muppets?
-Why can some people see the glass half full and filling up fast, and others see the glass half empty and running out frequently.
-Why do some people jive and thrive and others sail then fail?
+And why can some people see the glass half full and filling up fast, and others see the glass half empty and running out frequently.
+So, why do some people jive and thrive and others sail then fail?
 Are we given the same ‘life handbook’ in those early years?

 The mind is actually like a Ferrari and a very powerful one at that.
 At times, it wants speed and at others, it wants parking in the garage for some rest.
 One thing that seems evident today is many people simply haven’t had either the necessary driving lessons or the user manual to navigate it in the first place.